OPT Provost Jobs

 Target research universities with international hiring experience

 Large research universities and R1 institutions regularly hire international faculty and academic administrators.
-They have dedicated HR and immigration counsel familiar with sponsoring H-1B and O-1 visas, making them far more likely to support your OPT and future sponsorship needs.
+They have dedicated HR and immigration counsel familiar with sponsoring H-1B visa and O-1 visas, making them far more likely to support your OPT and future sponsorship needs.

 Lead with your terminal degree and discipline